 The COE has put forward a case for greater investment in seed systems by drawing attention to the need for greater demand orientation, stronger support to emerging private seed companies, more sensible seed regulation, and more effective engagement with national partners.
 The COE’s work has also highlighted the need for greater attention to key issues—social inclusion in seed system activities, local efforts to conserve biodiversity, and the political economy factors that hinder progress—that are too often overlooked or marginalized.

 Highlights of the COE’s work are available on this page, with additional work published in a special issue of Outlook on Agriculture.

 Seed systems development already has an important place in the CGIAR agenda.
 There are activities around specific crops, trees, forages, livestock, and fish; regions (e.g., sub-Saharan Africa, Latin America, South Asia); and collaborations (e.g., partnerships with global crop-science and livestock breeding firms, financial service providers, genetic resource experts, and small domestic seed producers).
-But as a whole, CGIAR efforts remain fragmented, indicating a real need for closer coordination, especially in support of public policy and regulation, commercialization pathways, and biodiversity conservation.
+But as a whole, CGIAR efforts were fragmented in the run-up to the launch of the One CGIAR strategy, indicating a real need for closer coordination, especially in support of public policy and regulation, commercialization pathways, and biodiversity conservation.

 The initiative is anchored in three programs that share a common interest in seed systems development: the CGIAR Research Program on Policies, Institutions, and Markets (PIM), the Integrated Seed Sector Development in Africa (ISSD Africa) project, and the Netherlands-CGIAR Seed Systems Development research program (NL-CGIAR SSD).
 Learn more and meet the members of the Technical Committee>>